nushell/nushell.github.io/commands/docs/upsert.md

 ```

-Upsert an int into a list, inserting a new value based on the index
+Upsert into a list, inserting a new value at the end
 ```nu
 > [1 2 3] | upsert 3 4
 ╭───┬───╮